manticoresoftware/manticoresearch/installer/specification.md

 The documented public syntax is command-style: `upgrade`, `version 25.0.0`, `silent`, `purge-all`, `dev`, and similar commands without double-dash long option names. `--help` is the only documented double-dash long option.
 Other historical double-dash aliases may be accepted temporarily for compatibility, but new examples, tests, and user-facing documentation should use command-style syntax.
 Once compatibility aliases are removed from code, unknown double-dash options must fail during pre-validation.

+Public pipe examples should pass commands as `sh -s command args`, not `sh -s -- command args`.
+The latter may work as shell syntax, but it is not the documented installer UX.

 - `help`, `--help`: print a concise usage summary and exit successfully before OS detection, repository setup, or package operations. `--help` is the only supported double-dash long option.
 - `upgrade`: upgrade an existing installation.
 When routed through `bootstrap.sh`, a host without Manticore may fall back to the installation flow; when `upgrade.sh` runs as the internal upgrade module, it requires an existing installation.